 In the world of recovery, the word relapse carries more shame than compassion and understanding.
 Some circles, like conservative 12-step philosophies, see relapse as a condemnation and a need to start completely “over” again, no matter the devastation or lack thereof.
-Due to the importance of a sobriety date, any event of breaking abstinence is a complete and total relapse, necessitating the “restart” of a sobriety date, the 12-steps and everything in recovery as a whole.
+Due to the importance of a sobriety date, any event of breaking abstinence is a complete and total relapse, necessitating the “restart” of a sobriety date, the 12-steps, and everything in recovery as a whole.

 Shaming Has No Place In Recovery

-Shaming recovery regressions has a negative result.
+Shaming recovery regressions have a negative result.
 Told that they aren’t “getting it” or that they aren’t “willing”, individuals absorb toxic messages about themselves and their sobriety which lack motivation, encouragement, and most importantly, empathy.
 Addiction is, in many ways, a relapsing and remitting disease.
 As much as addiction is behavioral, it is also medical- even the healthiest body can become cancerous despite years of remission.
 Relapse is not inevitable, but it is possible.
 When someone relapses, we have to work together to understand what happened, fix the damage, and prevent it from happening again.
-Moreover, we have to understand the severity of the regression so that we are not unintentionally punishing or shaming someone who is otherwise fighting for their lives.
+Moreover, we have to understand the severity of the regression so that we are not unintentionally punishing or shaming someone who is otherwise fighting for their life.

 When It’s Just A “Slip”; When It’s A Relapse